damnkrishna/CyberGaurd-j/Log-Analysis/log14.md

 *   **Confidentiality:** Ensuring data is accessible only to authorized entities (achieved via Encryption).
 *   **Integrity:** Assuring the accuracy and trustworthiness of data over its lifecycle (achieved via Hashing/MACs).
 *   **Availability:** Ensuring reliable access to information by authorized users (defended via redundant systems, DDoS mitigation).
+*   **Authentication:** ensuring every things that is used is used by verified user not unitended people or user
 *   **Non-Repudiation:** Preventing an entity from denying an action or transaction (achieved via Digital Signatures).

 ### Data Encryption Standard (DES)